 One could easily spend the entire day enjoying Saint Mary-of-the-Woods on Sunday, Sept.
 24!
 Let us count the ways.Read more

-Cheryl Casselman has been a marketing manager for the Sisters of Providence since 1997.
-She grew up in Camby, Indiana, and now lives in Sullivan County, Indiana.
-She has a bachelor's degree in communications from Indiana State University.
+Cheryl Casselman worked as a marketing manager for the Sisters of Providence for twenty years.
+She grew up in Camby, Indiana and now lives in Sullivan County, Indiana.
+She has a bachelor's degree in communications from Indiana State University and master's degree in Leadership Development from Saint Mary-of-the-Woods College.